Carl-Henric/MS2_Guardians_Pairs_Game/README.md

 - 	Modal appears on clicking the question mark icon giving instructions on how to play the game
 -	Clicking the sound icon toggles the sound effects being on or off
 - 	Game section:
-	- 	cards are "shuffled" each time the game is loaded/restarted
+	- 	Cards are "shuffled" each time the game is loaded/restarted
-	-	cards appear to "shrink" when clicked giving 3D effect
+	-	Cards appear to "shrink" when clicked giving 3D effect
-	-	cards "flip over" when clicked
+	-	Cards "flip over" when clicked
-	-	image "underneath" the card is revealed when clicked
+	-	Image "underneath" the card is revealed when clicked
-	- 	cards return to original state if there no matched pair
+	- 	Cards return to original state if there no matched pair
-	- 	cards remain revealed if there is a matched pair
+	- 	Cards remain revealed if there is a matched pair
-	- 	the points counter increases by 4 for a matched pair
+	- 	The points counter increases by 4 for a matched pair
-	- 	the points counter reduces by 1 for an incorrect pair
+	- 	The points counter reduces by 1 for an incorrect pair
-	-	different sound effects play on the event of a matched pair/incorrect match/game completion
+	-	Different sound effects play on the event of a matched pair/incorrect match/game completion
-	-	a win modal appears on game completion showing the final score
+	-	A win modal appears on game completion showing the final score
-	-	the win modal has a button to "play again" i.e. restart the game
+	-	The win modal has a button to "play again" i.e. restart the game

 _Left to Implement_